 A reactive dog due to fear will often see a dog barking or lunging, this is known to be distance increasing behaviour and it is very commonly seen in dogs’ reactions to moving things such as other dogs, cars, motor bikes, joggers, bicycles, prams, skate boards and the list goes on and on.

-It is in fact very common for dogs that are frightened to demonstrate this fear-based aggression response and it is usually very successful for them!
+It is in fact very common for dogs that are anxious or frightened to demonstrate this fear-based aggression response and it is usually very successful for them!

 When they bark and lunge, owners do tend to either move them away or the other party moves away from our misbehaving dog very quickly!
 This provides strong reinforcement for our dog and tells them that this behaviour works, that it is successful at moving them or the ‘trigger’ away from them.